DC801/BM-Badge/README.md

 Examples:

-- `if entity "Entity Name" primaryID is 32 then goto successScript`
+- `if entity "Entity Name" primary_id is 32 then goto successScript`
-- `if entity "Entity Name" primaryID is not 32 then goto successScript`
+- `if entity "Entity Name" primary_id is not 32 then goto successScript`

 #### CHECK_ENTITY_SECONDARY_ID